pulp-platform/snitch_cluster/docs/tutorial/csrman_design.md

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/97af01e6-fcb0-48f7-880c-8bfdb1166308)

 There is a **(2) `snax_csr_wrapper`** which is a wrapper to combine signals from the Chisel-generated module.
 As you will see later in [Example CSR Generation](#example-csr-generation), the Chisel-generated SNAX CSR Manager will have several unpacked signals.
 The purpose of the wrapper is to pack these signals and make it easier to connect to other modules.
-Section [Connecting the Shell](./connect_shell.md) has more details about the wrappers.
+Section [Building the Architecture](./build_system.md) has more details about the wrappers.

 # CSR Manager Interfaces